Anderson-Research-Group/AmiraTools/README.md

 The following instructions can be supplemented with this tutorial from Amira-Avizo: [AMIRA_LOCAL Setup Tutorial by Amira-Avizo](https://www.thermofisher.com/software-em-3d-vis/xtra-library/xtras/amira_local-setup-tutorial)
 1. In your windows task bar, search for “Edit system environment variables”
 2. A “System Properties” window will open.
 In the Advanced tab select “Environment Variables…”
-3. Under “user variables” click “New” and type the following:
+3. Under “System variables” click “New” and type the following:
 	- Variable name: AMIRA_LOCAL
 	- Variable value: provide the path to your AmiraTools repository (for example: C:\Users\ComputerName\Amira\AmiraTools).
 Be sure that the final folder in the path is AmiraTools, and DO NOT alter the folder structure within the AmiraTools repo.